OpenINF/openinf-util-types/README.md

 <a name="isWeakSet"></a>

 ## isWeakSet(value) ⇒ <code>boolean</code>
-Determines if value is actually a WeakSet.
+Determines if value is actually of type `WeakSet`.

 **Kind**: global function